lkarstensen/stEVE/README.md

 - **Observation, Reward, Truncation, Terminal and Info:**:
 Provide observation, reward, truncation, terminal and info for reinforcement learning according to the gymnasium definition.
 Offers a modular approach to flexibly combine and augment observations.

+## Open Issues (Opportunities to contribute)

+- Compatibility to current SOFA and BeamAdapter Versions: The scene definition for endovascular simulations in BeamAdapter has been changed in current versions. eve.intervention.simulation.sofabeamadapter needs updating to new standard.
+- SOFA auto-install: Getting SOFA running can be a bit tricky. [sofa_env](https://github.com/ScheiklP/sofa_env) implements auto-install for binaries which can be applied here as well.